Boysenberry: Cultivation

 As of the early 2000s, fresh boysenberries were generally only grown for market by smaller California farmers and sold from local farm stands and markets.
 Most commercially grown boysenberries, primarily from Oregon, are processed into other products such as jam, pie, juice, syrup, and ice cream.
 As of 2016, New Zealand was the world's largest producer and exporter of boysenberries.

 Cultivars

 Since 2007, a hybrid variety called the "Newberry" or "Ruby Boysen", was developed to overcome cultivation challenges that led to the decline in boysenberry popularity, and was marketed through farm markets and retailers in California.
 There is also a hybrid variety with marionberry called "Silvanberry" in Australia.
 Classed under the blackberry family, Silvanberry plants have many characteristics commonly found among other blackberry varieties.
 These plants are long living (15 to 20 years) perennials, hardy and cold tolerant, easy to grow, and productive spreaders.

-Characteristics

-Boysenberries grow on low, trailing plants and are characterized by their soft texture, thin skins, and sweet-tart flavor.
-Mature fruits leak juice very easily and can start to decay within a few days of harvest.
+The 'Nectar' cultivar of boysenberry should not be confused with the nectarberry, Rubus arcticus, a plant native to arctic swamps.